 This year, bad actors will continue to capitalize on the Internet’s ability to propel conspiracy theories into the public consciousness.
 The president’s alleged extortion of Ukraine to pursue a conspiracy theory exonerating Russia from its own disinformation campaign is at the heart of impeachment.
 Because of the Internet’s power to amplify, fringe characters — from white power extremists to QAnon believers to the anti-vaccination coalition — all have an out-sized impact on the future of our country.

-Reporting from the front lines, Ben and Brandy can discuss the threat posed by media manipulation, conspiracy campaigns, and other propagandistic tactics used by these and other disinformation dealers.
+Reporting from the front lines, Ben and Brandy (plus Joan Donovan from the Shorenstein Center On Media, Politics, And Public Policy) will discuss the threat posed by media manipulation, conspiracy campaigns, and other propagandistic tactics used by these and other disinformation dealers.
 They’ll talk about what they’re seeing in 2020 and whether we can protect ourselves and our democracy from the disinformation tsunami coming our way.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.